NCBI-Hackathons/HapPyNet/docs/README.md

 ## Expected Output
   * One directory per sample (e.g. `../results/SRR#######`) containing all files from alignments to .vcf.gz for that sample
-  * One directory (`../results/counts`) with .count files containing variant counts per haplotype block
+  * One directory (`../results/counts`) with .count files containing variant counts per haplotype block, before filtering (useful for QC)

+## Additional Steps
+  * Run `filter_vcfs.sh` from the `../results/` directory to perform stricter filtering of VCFs, and to generate .count files for use with Step 2